In the world of paid search, there’s always room to improve the searcher experience and thus the conversions you earn.

 Google’s tool also provides a downloadable report with technical details that can be passed along to the web developer for troubleshooting.

-AdWords also reviews mobile landing pages, so performance of landing pages from a mobile perspective should be a consideration for all advertisers.
+Google Ads reviews mobile landing pages as well, so the performance of landing pages from a mobile perspective should be a consideration for all advertisers.

 Oftentimes, even though the keyword and ad copy are closely connected, the keywords could be triggered by irrelevant searches.
 This can be discovered in the search terms reports by examining the individual queries and themes triggering ads.

-Focusing on negative keywords and keyword match types can improve CTRs, which will improve your quality score.
+Focusing on adding negative keywords and adjusting keyword match types can improve CTRs, which will improve your quality score.

-- Check below average expected CTR to ensure the ads are matching the keyword grouping.
+5. Check below-average expected CTR to ensure the ads are matching the keyword grouping.